adib2149/causal-fairness-analysis/high-level-fairness.md

 To my understanding, there is no **non-causal** version of this question.
 Because, if we can't identify which treatment variables to alter, there is no way of mitigating bias.

+1. **Observational Fairness**: Explore feature importance / SHAP values / weights of features to see which factor has higher impact in decision making.
-1. **Causal Fairness 1**: What factors can be changed to minimize total variation (TV) between predicted recidivism scores of african-americans and caucassians?
-Cross-check with predicted recidivism scores since otherwise it doesn't make sense to predict fair.
+2. **Causal Fairness 1**: What factors can be changed to minimize total variation (TV) between predicted recidivism scores of african-americans and caucassians? --- domain knowledge
-2. **Causal Fairness 2**: If the variable race is not avialable in the dataset, would the model still have similar predicted recidivism scores?
+3. **Causal Fairness 2**: If the variable race is not available in the dataset, would the model still have similar predicted recidivism scores?
-3. **Causal Fairness 3**: How to remove direct and spurious effect but keep only indirect effect?
+4. **Causal Fairness 3**: How to remove direct and spurious effect but keep only indirect effect?
-4. **Paper**: Explore all other defintions from paper
+5. **Paper**: Explore all other definitions from paper

 ---